Bubblegum, Lemonade, and... Something for Mama

 Bubblegum, Lemonade &...
 Something for Mama is the second solo album released by Cass Elliot under the billing "Mama Cass".
 It was recorded in 1969 and arranged and produced by Steve Barri.
-The album was originally released on July 5, 1969, with only 11 tracks.
-It was released again on December 6, 1969, under a new title and with a different album cover as Make Your Own Kind of Music/It’s Getting Better.
-"Make Your Own Kind of Music" had just become a hit and was added to the album.

-Primarily a "bubblegum" pop album, it contained several other types of music, including country, tin pan alley, and jazz.
+The album was originally released in June 1969 with 11 tracks, but was re-released in November 1969 with 12 tracks ("Make Your Own Kind of Music" had just become a hit and was added to the album), a modified track order, a different album cover, and the new title of Make Your Own Kind of Music/It’s Getting Better.
+Though primarily a "bubblegum" pop album, several other types of music are also represented, including country, tin pan alley, and jazz.

 Conception

-The album came after the disaster of Elliot’s collapse during her Vegas show in 1968.
+The album came after of Elliot’s disastrous Caesars Palace show in October 1968, which was planned as a three-week engagement, but closed after a single performance, during which Elliot was ill.
 Plagued with bills, the studio executives at Dunhill took creative control and felt that the fastest and easiest solution would be to have Elliot record an album full of music similar to what she had done with The Mamas & the Papas.
 Steve Barri was appointed by Dunhill to arrange the album and choose the material.

 Reception

-The album was a moderate success when first released reaching up to the 91st spot on the Billboard 200 chart.
-It landed at the 169th spot when re-released in December.
-The album did spawn three successful singles with "It's Getting Better" and "Make Your Own Kind of Music" both placing in the Top 40.
-"Move in a Little Closer, Baby", originally recorded by British band Harmony Grass, reached a Billboard Hot 100 peak of No. 58.
+On its initial release, the album was a moderate success, peaking at #91 on the Billboard 200 chart; the re-release peaked at #169 in December 1969.
+It included three successful singles, with "It's Getting Better" and "Make Your Own Kind of Music" both reaching the Top 40 of the Billboard Hot 100 ("Move in a Little Closer, Baby", originally recorded by British band Harmony Grass, peaked at #58).

+Legacy

-The songs from this album remain among the most popular of Elliot’s solo career.
+The songs from the album remain among the most popular of Elliot’s solo career.
 Many of the songs were featured in the play and 1996 film Beautiful Thing.
 In the film, the album can be seen hanging on the wall of the character Leah.

-"It’s Getting Better" and "Make Your Own Kind of Music" have both been featured on the hit series Lost.
+"It’s Getting Better" and "Make Your Own Kind of Music" were both featured on the hit American television series Lost.

-The album was re-released on CD in 2002 by MCA Japan with the original album cover and "Make Your Own Kind of Music" added on as a bonus track.
+Bubblegum was re-released on CD in 2002 by MCA Japan with the original album cover and "Make Your Own Kind of Music" added on as a bonus track.
 The album was also released in 2005 as part of the compilation CD The Complete Cass Elliot Collection: 1968-71.